Aquerr/ARMA-Server-Web-Gui/README.md

 [![Discord](https://img.shields.io/discord/447076657698963466.svg?color=blue&label=Discord&logo=Discord&logoColor=white)](https://discord.gg/Zg3rWta)

 ## General
-ASWG is a very user-friendly management gui for Arma 3 servers.
+ASWG is a user-friendly management gui for Arma 3 servers.

 It is a web application that was built with a goal to provide easy way to manage Arma server located on Linux systems (however it supports Windows as well!).